google/ink-stroke-modeler/README.md

 [`local_repository`](https://bazel.build/reference/be/workspace#local_repository)
 workspace rule instead of `git_repository`.

-Since Ink Stroke Modler requires C++17, it must be built with `--cxxopt='-std=c++17'` (or similar indicating a newer version).
+Since Ink Stroke Modeler requires C++17, it must be built with `--cxxopt='-std=c++17'` (or similar indicating a newer version).
 You can put the following in your project's `.bazelrc` to use this by default: